 Why You Shouldn't Rake Your Leaves This Fall

-This post first appeared in our weekly Make Waves Mondays email series on November 14, 2022.
+This post first appeared in our weekly Make Waves Mondays email series on November 14, 2022 and was updated and re-shared again on September 22, 2025.

 HOW STINKIN’ CUTE is this sunflower pillow?? 😍😍